Call for developers to bolster services so a Mid Wales town can cope with new homes

 Ystradgynlais Town Council discussed the refreshed application at a meeting last month, and while not coming out against the development, councillors have raised a number of issues they have with the proposal.

-The council said that “concerns over public services in the community being overstretched” had been made by councillors and they feared the current infrastructure would be “unable to cope” with the increasing population.
+The council said that “concerns over public services in the community being overstretched” had been raised by councillors and they feared the current infrastructure would be “unable to cope” with the increasing population.

-Ystradgynlais town council said: “A development of this size needs to make a significant s106 contribution to the increases services that will be required.”
+Ystradgynlais Town Council said: “A development of this size needs to make a significant Section 106 contribution to the increases services that will be required.”

-Section 106 agreements are a legally binding contract between a planning authority and developer which sees them contribute towards local infrastructure and services.
+Section 106 agreements are legally binding contracts between a planning authority and developer which sees them contribute towards local infrastructure and services.

 The town council continued: “The Penrhos site will be almost 200 families and will place huge demands on already full schools, a doctor’s surgery with long delays for appointments and almost no dental provision.